emitter-io/emitter/README.md

 ## Quick Start

+### Run Server
 The quick way to start an Emitter broker is by using `docker run` command as shown below.

+Notice: You must use -e for docker environment.You could get it from your docker log.

 ```shell
 docker run -d --name emitter -p 8080:8080 --restart=unless-stopped emitter/server